-- Jetpack CRM Transaction Manager – Can access payments and issue refunds.
+- Jetpack CRM Transaction Manager: Can access payments and issue refunds.

-Team members can log in the usual way to WordPress (remembering you can over-ride the WordPress login logo under the Jetpack CRM settings page.
+Team members can log into the site’s WP Admin dashboard in the usual way (remembering you can override the WordPress login logo in the Jetpack CRM settings).